-In such a scenario, pressure groups play an important role, and through their work techniques, they pressurize the government to participate actively to deal with the issues.
+In such a scenario, a pressure group plays an important role, and through their work techniques, they pressurize the government to participate actively to deal with the issues.

-The meaning of dictatorship is when one person or one group of people dominate the entire population.
+The meaning of dictatorship is when one person or an association of people dominate the entire population.
 Pressure groups ensure that there is no dictatorship in the government, and decisions are taken, which are favored by the majority of people.

-Pressure groups invoice what majority of people want and use their work techniques to make the voice of common people audible and make the government take decisions and create policies which are in favor of the entire population.
+They invoice what the majority of people want and use their work techniques to make the voice of common people audible and make the government take decisions and create policies that are in favor of the entire population.

-In this way, they keep in check the dictatorship and promotes democracy.
+In this way, they keep in check the dictatorship and promote democracy.

 #5.
 Collects facts and information:

 The government doesn’t work on emotions and arguments.
-They require information and fact in order to act as the people of pressure group wants.
+They require information and fact in order to act as the people of these groups want.

 Therefore, people work relentlessly to collect information and facts about the causes they are working for and present it to the government in order to influence their decisions not by merely creating pressure on them but by providing them factual information.

 Greenpeace is an example of a transnational pressure group.
 This organization was founded in 1971.
-It was formed by a small group of people.
-The goal of this organization is to save the natural world from the destruction, and they aim to create a world which is more green, peaceful, and healthy.
+It was formed by a small association of people.
+The goal of this organization is to save the natural world from the destruction, and they aim to create a world that is more green, peaceful, and healthy.